Click here for the 2023 CMS Endurance Series (iRTES) Information

 - Track state: Rubber will progress between sessions.
 Marbles will be cleaned after each session.

 - One Fast Repair is available.

-- Incentive – If any Driver (Max 3) accomplishes 0x incident points for all 6 races will receive a series-end prize.
+- Incentive – If any Driver (Max 3) accomplishes 0x incident points for all 8 races they will receive a series-end prize.